 When one or more photoelectrons produce a voltage at the anode sufficient to trigger the onboard discriminator, the signal acquisition process is triggered.
-The discriminator threshold is set to approximately 1.2 mV, or equivalently to ~0.23 PE, via a digital-to-analog converter (DAC).
-The signal is presented to four parallel channels for digitization.
-Three channels pass through a 75 ns delay loop in order to capture the waveform leading up to the rising edge of the triggering pulse, and are then subject to different levels of amplification prior to being analog amplification and digitization.
+The discriminator threshold is set to approximately $1.2\,\text{mV}$, or equivalently to $\sim\!0.23\,\text{PE}$, via a digital-to-analog converter (DAC).
+The signal is presented to four parallel channels for analog amplification and digitization.
 The highest-gain channel has a nominal amplification of 16 and is most suitable for single photon detection, and is thus used in this analysis.
 This channel is digitized at 300 million samples per second (MSPS) for 128 samples (the readout time window of 427 ns) using a 10-bit Analog Transient Waveform Digitizer (ATWD).
-The high-gain channel has a nominal amplification of 16 and is most suitable for single photon detection.
 Two ATWD chips are present on the DOM Mainboard (MB) and alternate digitization between waveforms to remove dead time associated with the readout.
-The signal to the fourth parallel channel is first shaped and amplified, then fed into a 10-bit fast analog-to-digital converter (fADC) operating at a sampling rate of 40 MSPS.
-Further detail regarding the description of the DOM electronics can be found in Refs.
-[6, 12].